-Tragically, Frank contracted tuberculosis ("consumption") and knew he was dying.
+Tragically, in abouit 1898 or 1899, Frank contracted tuberculosis ("consumption") and knew he was dying.
 On Sept.
-12, 1899, he dictated an extraordinary last will and testament, printed five years later in the Allentown Democrat.
+12, 1899, he dictated an extraordinary last will and testament, a document which was printed five years later in the Allentown Democrat.
 The news story about the document said that it "was attested to by George J. Fegley and Henry O. Bilger.
 It is a curious combination of German and English, and is sewed together in book form."
 The will read as follows:

 O forgist thr kleiner schwester net.
 O, Clinton, how often I had lifted thee on my lap when you were a baby and never thought to raise you to your age.
 If I live a few days you turn to manhood.
 Now, I hope, if necessary, it is my will that you shoulder my burden with the aid of our brothers and carry on till some more suitable time and keeping everything in good order; farm and cultivate and divide honest.
 Honesty and righteousness will last in all eternity Pay your blacksmith, your repairing and every debt you owe.
 Bring every amount of money and all bids before your brothers and Amelia and all money given in her case.
 See that one has clothes like the other, use one like the other, live together like one.
 Clinton, you go on; the rest follow.
 Be kind and not proud.
 Raise cattle.
 Do not buy what you do not need.
 Raise hogs, care for the chickens, feed them well.
 Do not go to bed and let the chicks on the cold trees nor the pigs without a good bed.
 Close the stable doors, make them tight and keep them warm; keep your stable clean, feed regular; spare the feed while it is plenty.
 Amelia shall have the interest of the money in bank to buy clothing and the eggs and chicken money to be used the same as we do in the past time.
 Never buy till you have money to pay for it you can get along in peace and joy.
 Everyone has a home and all you need.
 If you can spare Titus and one of the girls you can find a good place, they can earn their support and a little spare money to the family and if it should happen in some way, either death or difficulties should happen, Willie shall have the same opportunity, or Titus after the age of 20 years.
 Now, after the age of twenty, the one that leaves home shall have his earnings, but never come home for board and rest upon the others; that is not right, except sickness.
 If any one is ill, be kind; care the best you can.
 Now if Clinton and Amelia might find a woman or a husband and he find a home for her and children, she shall have a right at the expiration of any year to such settlement.
 Clinton and Amelia can administer and find a good man to help them.
 Bring everything to cash.
 Amelia shall have her $375 in advance, and Mary's money, $220, to go to her children.
 Take no money out of bank before you settle everything.
 George Fegley has no right to sell anything of his stock.
 You must bring it to money and pay to Uncle William Smick a note of $100 and my note of $60 and sale expenses and the remainder belong to George, but try to make everything in peace.
 Perhaps he can fix it so.
 Try to keep on a few years; if you get along well, try more.
 If you keep on ten or twelve years some will find his own family and can find home and work.
 By that time you can have a saving.
 If you sell a horse, it is all saved.
 Put it in bank.
 If so, Clinton shall have $50 a year, or if Willie can get along with Clinton, rather let him keep his job, but have no wages till he is twenty.
 Mother, be kind to the boys; boys, be kind to your mother.
 Honor her as long as she lives.
 Do not go away (without) asking permission.
 Do not run out evenings; if you do, be at home at bed time.
 Try and please our Lord.
 If he finds fault, beg to be excused and try to do better or if He has instructions or advice follow it. go to Sunday School and church, pray when you rise, pray when you dine, be thankful and ask forgiveness.
 So will the grace of God be with thee in all eternity.
 Now, if you find this right read this often as a guide for your future welfare.
 Whatever remains divide according to the law.
 Forgive me if (I) made something wrong; make it better.
 So help us God.